OpenEvalProject/evals/manuscripts/elife-88584/v1/manuscript.md

 **Figure 3.:** (A,B) Mouse E11.5 (A) and human CS16 (B) embryos to illustrate the level of transverse sections through the proximal tail (pt) and tailbud (tb) regions of mouse (C,D,I–K) and human (E–H,L–N) embryos at the stages indicated on the panels.
 Immunohistochemistry was performed on paraffin wax sections for activated caspase 3 (brown stain), with counterstaining by methyl green.
 (C–F) In the proximal tail region, intense programmed cell death is observed in the ventral midline mesoderm overlying the ventral ectodermal ridge (ver) of both mouse (arrows in C) and human (arrows in E) embryos.
 Cell death can also be detected in the tailgut (tg) of both mouse (arrow in D) and human embryos (arrow in F).
 (C,D) are sections from a single E11.5 mouse embryo; (E,F) are sections from a single CS15 human embryo.
 (G,H) Multiple neural tube profiles in two human embryonic tails at CS15: four lumens are visible in one embryo (arrowheads in G) and two lumens in a second (arrowheads in H).
 (I–K) In mouse, the tailbud displays a stage-dependent burst of apoptotic cell death at E13.5 (arrows in J), with absence of caspase 3-positive cells 12 hr earlier, at E13.0 (I), and only occasional dying cells 12 hr later, at E14.0 (arrow in K).
 Note the absence of a neural tube at the mouse tailbud tip, and the sparse nature of the tailbud mesenchyme at E14.0.
 (L–N) Human embryonic tailbuds show a similar developmental sequence to the mouse, with absence of cell death at CS13 (L), abundant dying cells at CS15 (arrows in M) and cessation of cell death by CS18 (N).
 Unlike the mouse, the secondary neural tube extends to the tailbud tip (red arrows in L–N), and this terminal neural tube portion has a single lumen in all three embryos.
 Scale bars in A,B, 1 mm; bar in C represents: 70 µm (C,D), 50 µm (E–K,N), and 30 µm (L,M).

-## A burst of apoptosis at cessation of tail elongation
+### A burst of apoptosis at cessation of tail elongation

 We observed enhanced apoptosis in the mouse tailbud at E13.5 (Figure 3J), compared with E13.0 and E14.0 when relatively few dying cells were present (Figure 3I and K).
 Similarly, in sections through the caudal-most region of human embryos, apoptosis was not observed at CS13 (Figure 3L), became intense at CS15 (Figure 3M), and diminished in intensity by CS18 (Figure 3N).
 Hence, in both mouse and human tails, there appears to be a ‘burst’ of apoptosis at the stage when tail growth ceases, and just before regression of internal structures gets underway.

-## Evidence for regression of the tailgut from rostral to caudal
+### Evidence for regression of the tailgut from rostral to caudal

 While the human embryonic tail appears to regress from caudal to rostral (Figure 2), the proximal (rostral) part of the tailgut is reported to degenerate before the more distal (caudal) part in both rat (Butcher, 1929; Qi et al., 2000) and mouse (Nievelstein et al., 1993).
 To examine this question in human embryos, we performed immunofluorescence for anti-activated caspase 3, which confirmed the presence of apoptosis in both tailgut and ventral mesoderm (Figure 4A’ and B’).
 Using DAPI (4′,6-diamidino-2-phenylindole)-stained sections along the secondary body axis (Figure 4A and B), we determined the cross-sectional area of neural tube, notochord, and tailgut in two CS14 and one CS15 embryos.
 Total tail area served as a measure of axial position.
 The neural tube showed a progressive increase in area towards the proximal (rostral) end of the tail, while the notochord showed no change in area along the body axis (Figure 4C).
 Strikingly, the tailgut showed the reverse trend, with a marked caudal-to-rostral reduction in cross-sectional area (Figure 4A, B, and D).
 Tailgut nuclear number also diminished from caudal to rostral (Figure 4E).
 Hence, although the rostral tailgut has not disappeared by CS15, it appears to be diminishing in size proximally, at the same time as it is being formed, as a prominent tail structure, caudally.
 We conclude that rostral-to-caudal loss of the tailgut may be a general phenomenon among mammalian embryos.

 ![Figure 4.](https://cdn.elifesciences.org/articles/88584/elife-88584-fig4-v1.jpg)

 **Figure 4.:** (A,A’,B,B’) Transverse sections at distal (left), middle (centre), and proximal (right) levels of the tail.
 Panels show DAPI (4′,6-diamidino-2-phenylindole) (A,B) and anti-cleaved caspase 3 immunostaining (A’,B’) of the same sections at CS14 (A,A’) and CS15 (B,B’).
 Yellow dotted lines outline the tailgut.
 Apoptotic cell death occurs mainly in tailgut (tg, yellow arrows) and ventral mesoderm (blue arrows).
 Note the diminishing diameter of the tailgut from distal to proximal.
 (C) Change in transverse sectional areas of neural tube (nt, diamonds) and notochord (not, squares) along the body axis in CS14 (x2; green and yellow symbols) and CS15 (red symbols) embryos.
 Embryos CS14-1 and CS15 are shown in (A,B).
 Tissue-specific areas (y-axis) are plotted against total tail area (x-axis), which increases from left (distal sections) to right (proximal sections).
 In all embryos, neural tube area increases in a proximal direction, whereas notochord area is relatively constant along the axis.
 Arrows: sections in which neural tube shows multiple lumens (see Figure 6).
 (D,E) Similar analysis for tailgut area (D) and tailgut nuclear number (E).
 Both show a dramatic reduction in a distal-to-proximal direction, in contrast to neural tube and notochord.
-Scale bars: 50 μm.Figure 4—source data 1.
+Scale bars: 50 μm.

-## Expression of FGF8 and WNT3A during human tailbud elongation
+### Expression of FGF8 and WNT3A during human tailbud elongation

 To begin an assessment of the mechanisms that may regulate elongation of the human embryonic tail, and its cessation, we performed whole-mount in situ hybridisation for FGF8 and WNT3A (n=2 embryos minimum for each gene at each stage).
 These genes are developmentally regulated during axial elongation in chick and mouse embryos, with strong expression in the tailbud during elongation, and down-regulation before axial growth ceases.
 Direct inactivation or indirect down-regulation of the genes leads to premature axial truncation (Wilson et al., 2009).